-- Distributed parallelism is very much like the Desert Islands analogy: - Processors are independent of each other. - All data are private. - Processes communicate by passing messages (like voicemails). - The cost of passing a message is split into the latency (connection time) and the bandwidth (time per byte).
+Distributed parallelism is very much like the Desert Islands analogy:

+- processes are independent of each other.

+- All data are private.

+- Processes communicate by passing messages (like voicemails).

+- The cost of passing a message is split into:

+- latency (connection time)

+- bandwidth (time per byte)